CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 If the are no short-range interactions: the short-range component (deposited_exposure) is zero, hence the result is equal solely to the long-range component $C_{\mathrm{LR}}$.

-### Separation of Random Variables

-It is important to distinguish between 1) Monte-Carlo random variables (which are vectorized independently on its diameter-dependence) and 2) numerical Monte-Carlo integration for the diameter-dependence.
-Since the integral of the diameter-dependent variables are solved when computing the dose – $\mathrm{vD^{total}}$ – while performing some of the intermediate calculations, we normalize the results by *dividing* by the Monte-Carlo variables that are diameter-independent, so that they are not considered in the Monte-Carlo integration (e.g. the **viral load** parameter, or the result of the `models.InfectedPopulation.emission_rate_per_aerosol_per_person_when_present()` method).

 ## Infection Probability
 ### Deterministic Exposure
 #### Derivation